AndreasVerhoeven/NoMailAppAnimationsOnMavericks/README.md

 This Plugin disables Mail.app animations in 10.9 and 10.10 by swizzling Mail.app's -[DocumentEditor shouldDoPopOutAnimation] to return NO always.
 To disable the send-animation, we swizzle -[DocumentEditor _performSendAnimation] to directly call -[DocumentEditor __sendAnimationCompleted]

 On OS X 10.11 some other methods are swizzled to make the animation duration 0.0s, effectively disabling them.
+On macOS 10.12 Sierra one additional method is swizzled for this.

 How to Install Automatically?